wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/gcp-bucket.rst

 bucket\\name
 ^^^^^^^^^^^^

-Name of the Google Cloud Storage bucket from where logs are read.
+Name of the Google Cloud Storage bucket where logs are read from.

 +--------------------+-----------------------------+
 | **Default value**  | N/A                         |